-- 9.7.
-District heating is often installed in new development sites in place of gas apparatus, however there are occasions of developers installing hybrid gas/district heating network model across the build.
-There are also some retro fit installations of district heating network in the public highway.
-Where this is suspected, communication must be made with the highway authority to ascertain asset ownership. - 9.8.
+- Street Works UK Guidelines on the Positioning and Colour Coding of Underground Utilities' Apparatus Where this is suspected, communication must be made with the highway authority to ascertain asset ownership. - 9.1.8.
 At the time of this publication, district heating asset owners are not statutory undertakers and do not have the same legislative powers regarding supply.
-Therefore, installation and maintenance of district heating apparatus placed in the public highway is undertaken using a street works license issued by the relevant highway authority under section 50 of NRSWA.
+Therefore, installation and maintenance of district heating apparatus placed in the public highway is undertaken using a street works license issued by the relevant highway authority under Section 50 of NRSWA.